 A. John the Baptist spoke of this baptism: “I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost and with fire,” Matthew 3:11.
 John the Baptist did not claim to be the baptizer, of the Holy Ghost.

 1. John does not even identify the recipients “or the persons” of this baptism.
-He only states, that this baptism would be of: “The Holy Ghost, and with fire.”
+He only states this baptism would be “The Holy Ghost, and with fire.”

 a.
-As I said in the introduction, most of you in this audience completely understand John’s prediction, of the Holy Ghost baptism.
-You have had bible classes; or heard sermons and teaching regarding this subject.
+As I said in the introduction, most of you in this audience understand John’s prediction of the Holy Ghost baptism entirely.
+You have had Bible classes or heard sermons and teachings regarding this subject.

 b.
-For most of you this lesson will be elementary; so, I beg your patience and indulgence, for a brief period of time.
+For most of you, this lesson will be elementary, so I beg your patience and indulgence for a brief period.

 c.
-Therefore, it is for those in this audience or those who may hear this lesson on a CD; we now labor to correctly inform, regarding the Holy Ghost baptism.
+Therefore, we now labor to correctly inform those in this audience or those who may hear this lesson on a CD regarding the Holy Ghost baptism.

-2. He does not even name “who will do this baptizing” of the Holy Ghost.
-It should be clear, however, by his description of the one that would come after him; this person will be – Jesus.
+2. He does not even name the “who will do this baptizing” of the Holy Ghost.
+However, his description of the one coming after him should clarify that this person will be Jesus.

-3. In our analysis of this verse, John lays before us several important facts.
-We will consider each of them individually, as we proceed in this lesson.
+3. In our analysis of this verse, John lays before us several essential facts.
+We will consider each of them individually as we proceed in this lesson.
 Notice:

 B. First, he states: “I indeed baptize you with water.”
 John here, nor in any other place, claims to be the one that “baptizeth with the Holy Ghost.”
-He states, his baptism is that of “water.”
-Now I know that many in this audience have argued that baptism isn’t important; merely, because they see no relevance in it, as an act of faith unto God.
-However, John’s baptism:
+He states that his baptism is that of “water.”
+I know that some in this audience will argue that baptism is unnecessary as an act of faith, mainly because you perceive it has no relevance in the believer’s salvation.
+However, John’s baptism was obeyed by the “publicans (and sinners) to justify God… But the Pharisees and lawyers rejected the counsel of God…being not baptized,” Luke 7:29-30.
+John’s baptism,

 2. Was “eis” “or unto repentance” and not “eis” “unto the remission of sins.”